DFKI-NLP/SMV/README.md

 ## Advanced

-if you'd like to use our explanation methods more in depth you can use the `Verbalizer` directly
+Otherwise, if you don't like the format in which we represent explanations, you can get the raw output of our search methods like this, by using the `Verbalizer` directly.
 ```python
 import src.dataloader as d
 import src.tools as t